TabularEditor/TabularEditor/docs/Importing-Tables.md

 As of Tabular Editor 2.9.8, you can exclude objects from schema checks / metadata refresh.
 This is controlled by setting an annotation on the objects that you wish to leave out.
 As the annotation name, use the codes listed below.
 You can leave the annotation value blank or set it to "1", "true" or "yes".
 Setting the annotation value to "0", "false" or "no" will effectively disable the annotation, as if it didn't exist:

 **Table flags:**
-- `TabularEditor_SkipSkemaCheck`: Causes Tabular Editor to completely skip a schema check on this table.
+- `TabularEditor_SkipSchemaCheck`: Causes Tabular Editor to completely skip a schema check on this table.
 - `TabularEditor_IgnoreSourceColumnAdded`: Tabular Editor will ignore additional columns that are not mapped to any table columns on this table.
 - `TabularEditor_IgnoreDataTypeChange`: Tabular Editor will ignore mismatched data types on any column of the table.
 - `TabularEditor_IgnoreMissingSourceColumn`: Tabular Editor will ignore imported columns where the source column apparently does not exist in the source.